Payment in full is due at the beginning of each term. If you can't pay in full at the beginning of the term, enroll in the PSU Payment Plan.

 Students may authorize parents or others to access their PSU ePay account and make payments on their behalf by creating a PIN for them.
 Authorized payers can view payments they’ve made, however they cannot see any other account information or authorize other payers.

 PSU will invoice third parties that require a separate invoice for the items on the student bill which the sponsor will pay on behalf of a student.
-To be considered for the third party billing process, sponsors must complete this application form and return to the Office of Student Financial Services.
+To be considered for the third party billing process, sponsors must complete the Third-Party Agreement application and return to the Office of Student Financial Services.